To view the latest competition results, please “Click Here”

 Every year as part of the Camera Club season, we hold numerous competitions both in Prints and Digital Projected Images (DPI’s), which are open to all club members to enter.
 Most of the competitions are “Open” subject, where you can enter any type of image, e.g.: colour, monochrome (black & white) or creative (i.e. not reality), as long as they comply with the competition rules.
 One of the competitions in the club season (usually the 3rd) is a set subject, where the subject of the entry is given to members by the competition secretary.

-On the 21st January 2020 we announced that this year’s subject was going to be “Nantwich Events” but this has been deferred until season 2021 -2022.
-Photographs taken after the aforementioned announcement date will be eligible for the Nantwich Events competition, which will be held in late autumn 2021.
+On the 21st January 2020 we announced that the 2020 – 2021 season set subject was going to be “Nantwich Events” but because of the covid lockdown restrictions this was changed to “Up Close”.
+It was decided to defer the competition for a second time following the cancellation of many of the organised events that had been scheduled for 2021.
+However, photographs taken after the original announcement date will be eligible for the Nantwich Events competition, which will now be held in Decemeber 2022.

-To avoid any ambiguity and to ensure all members are working to the same criteria ‘Nantwich’ is defined as any location within the CW5 post code (see below) and an ‘Event’ is defined as an organised event open to the public.
-The attached map shows the area covered by the CW5 post code.
-You will see it includes Church Minshall in the north, Aston in the south, Chorley in the west and Wybunbury in the east.
+To avoid any ambiguity and to ensure all members are working to the same criteria ‘Nantwich’ is defined as any location within the CW5 post code includes Church Minshall in the north, Aston in the south, Chorley in the west and Wybunbury in the east.

 To read the rules of club competitions, please click on this link.